dphfox/technical-fluff/_drafts/i-made-my-perfect-ui-library.md

 }
 ```

 Now for our first-person input handling.
-For keyboard, mouse and gamepad, since we don't need to query a specific spot on the screen, we can actually write the logic directly in our immediate-mode UI code, without having to query a specific hit region at all.
+Since we don't need to query a specific spot on the screen for keys, mouse or gamepad inputs, we can use a hit region that has unlimited bounds to capture the inputs we care about.

-The code can look just as simple as querying inputs every frame, but now with the convenience of being directly gateable based on your UI state and being able to directly render on-screen buttons if necessary.
-It also plays nicely with our deferral rules, ensuring that input processing never accidentally runs when viewing another UI.
+Other controls can then be composed on top of this hit region to occlude certain inputs, for example, touch controls can sink presses before they reach our pitch/yaw or attack/interact inputs.

 ```rust
 fn render_game_ui(